A variety of University programs and services provide assistance to students. These programs and services are described in the following sections.

 Phi Kappa Phi, recognizing outstanding juniors, seniors, and graduate students from all disciplines, and

 Phi Eta Sigma, a national college scholastic honor society for freshmen.

 For information on Cameron honor societies acknowledging outstanding achievement in specific disciplines, please contact the Honors Program, 581-6737.

 Cameron University recognizes the importance of co-curricular activities and the role they play in the college experience.
-The Office of Student Activities strives to provide a variety of activities and engage students in campus life.
+The Campus Life Office strives to provide a variety of activities and engage students in campus life.

 Cameron recognizes more than 80 student organizations with varying interests.
 The focus of the groups range from academic to social and from religious to political.
 If a student is interested in joining or starting a group, contact the Student Activities Office for assistance.